Gordon State College: Statistics

 Gordon State College Acceptance rate and admissions statistics

-Gordon State College has an acceptance rate of 93% and is among the 33% of the easiest universities to gain admission to in the United States.
+Gordon State College has an acceptance rate of 87% and is in the middle in terms of the difficulty of admission among universities in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 Total Men Women